 Now you should be able to use the tracert command and understand its output.

 PS.
-If you liked this post please share it with your friends on the social networks using the buttons bellow.
+If you liked this post, on How to use traceroute in Linux, please share it with your friends on the social networks using the buttons bellow.
 Thanks.